 A Small House with a Big Story

 The Henry Street Settlement presents The House on Henry Street exhibit in our headquarters at 265 Henry Street.
 This permanent interactive exhibition illuminates themes of social activism, urban poverty, and public health from the organization’s founding in 1893 to the present.
+Currently, we are providing virtual tours of the exhibition by request and will welcome back small groups during the summer of 2021.
 The National Endowment for the Humanities–funded exhibition takes visitors through the history of the Settlement, known for its pioneering efforts in social service, health care, and the arts.
 Featuring voices and images from the Lower East Side, it illustrates waves of immigration to New York and the challenges newcomers faced amid rapid industrialization and urban crowding.

 An online exhibition and timeline, launched in conjunction with the exhibition, provides a captivating virtual tour.
 In six chapters, visitors explore the Settlement’s early years, as sweeping change and rising poverty give birth to a new breed of social reformers—and move a young nurse to act.
 A neighborhood walking tour app connects the past to the present on the Lower East Side

 Click above or here to watch Baptism of Fire.